PA Horse Betting Sites and Apps

 TVG operates under PABets in Pennsylvania and 4NJBets in New Jersey.

-Like BetAmerica, TwinSpires is also owned and operated by Churchill Downs.
+TwinSpires is owned and operated by Churchill Downs.

 While TwinSpires is the official online wagering service of Churchill Downs and for the Kentucky Derby, bettors have access to nearly every thoroughbred, standardbred, and quarter horse contest around the world.

 TwinSpires employs slick technology, such as being able to view five races at the same time in HD format.
 Even the most novice bettor will be able to navigate the app and the website.

 TwinSpires also provides a rewards club where bettors receive points for their wagers, but what separates this app from its competitors is it offers free past performance data.

 TwinSpires also employs a professional handicapping team that is extensively involved in video production.